TULIUM | Museum Pavilion as a Real World Laboratory

 FUNDING

-Gemeinschaftsaufgabe „Verbesserung der regionalen Wirtschaftsstruktur“ (GRW), Federal Ministry for Economic Affairs and Climate Action
+Gemeinschaftsaufgabe „Verbesserung der regionalen Wirtschaftsstruktur“ (GRW), Federal Ministry for Economic Affairs and Energy

 VISUALISATIONS